mcaliman/mcaliman.github.io/_posts/en/mysql/2010-02-03-mysql-how-to-install-on-ubuntu-linux-mysql-without-synaptic-or-apt.md

 tags: [mysql, database, en, code]
 permalink: /mysql/mysql-install-ubuntu-linux/
 ---
-We download the `tar.gz` from the mysql site www.mysql.com place it in `/usr/local` unpack the `tar.gz` with the command
+Download the `.tar.gz` from the MySQL website (www.mysql.com): place it in `/usr/local` and unpack the `.tar.gz` with the following command:

 ```bash
 tar -xzf mysql-5.1.31-linux-i686-glibc23.tar.gz
 ```

-(we have assumed from a real case that the version is 5.1.31, in which case the file name is `mysql-5.1.31-linux-i686-glibc23.tar.gz`) we create the mysql symlink
+(We have assumed from a real case that the version is 5.1.31, in which case the file name is `mysql-5.1.31-linux-i686-glibc23.tar.gz`).
+Create the MySQL symbolic link:

 ```bash
 ln -s mysql-5.1.31-linux-i686-glibc23 mysql
 ```

-create users/groups
+Create the users and groups:

 ```bash
 groupadd mysql
 useradd -g mysql mysql
 ```

-initialise the db
+Initialize the database:
 ```bash
 cd mysql
 ./scripts/mysql_install_db --user=mysql
 ```

-we add the necessary permissions to the directories
+Add the necessary permissions to the directories:

 ```bash
 chown -R root:mysql .
 chown -R mysql:mysql data
 ```

-start the mysql daemon in the background with the command
+Start the MySQL daemon in the background with the following command:
 ```bash
 ./bin/mysqld_safe --user=mysql &
 ```

-we configure the environment variables in `/root/.bashrc` (or in your home) add the lines
+Configure the environment variables in your shell configuration file (e.g., `/root/.bashrc` or `~/.bashrc`) by adding the following lines:

 ```bash
 MYSQL=/usr/local/mysql